peuape/deep_learning/README.md

 ## 2 Sentiment Analysis in Japanese Texts
 This project demonstrates a sentiment analysis model that categorises Japanese text as positive or negative.
 It uses MeCab for tokenisation and TensorFlow for building and training the model.

+## 3 情報最終課題
+This project performs Japanese text classification using a BERT model.
+It utilises a pre-trained Japanese BERT and fine-tunes it on custom-labeled data.
+This code was written as  coursework of CS class in 2023.